Get Cozy with Shoji

 If you are considering Shoji White, the best way to find out if it is right for your space, is to grab a Peel & Stick Paint Sample and test it out.
 The paint samples are hand painted with 2 coats of the real Sherwin-Williams color and are perfect for sampling color before you take the dive into gallons of paint.

 Our Peel and Stick Paint Samples make it easy to have confidence in your paint color choice and will save you time, effort and money while you test colors in your space.
-Get started now with Shoji White or one of the other awesome colors below!
+Get started now with Shoji White!

 If you are still having trouble deciding, contact me for a Color Consult to nail down the best color for your interior or exterior.
 I have a passion for color and love being able to help clients find the right color to make their home beautiful!